-AGEC-675.
-Computer Applications in Agricultural Economics
+AGEC-675 Computer Applications in Agricultural Economics

 This course is designed to provide students with the tools to utilize computers for agricultural decision-making.
-Emphasis will be placed on utilizing existing software packages for microcomputers and mainframe computers to make financial, economic and quantitative analysis of farm and agribusiness-related problems.
-Prerequisite(s): Ag.
-Econ.
-330 or Econ.
-330.
+Emphasis will be placed on utilizing existing software packages for microcomputers and mainframe computers to make financial, economic and quantitative analyses of farm and agribusiness-related problems.
+Prerequisites: AGEC 330, or ECON 300.
+(S).